yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 # Starting the Service Grid

 A Data Grid requires a [Service Grid](/product_overview/service-grid.html) to host it.
 A service grid is composed of one or more machines (service grid nodes) running a [Service Grid Agent](/product_overview/service-grid.html#gsa) (or `GSA`), and provides a framework to deploy and monitor applications on those machines, in our case the Data Grid.
 In this tutorial you'll launch a single node service grid on your machine.
-To start the service grid, simply run the `gs-agent` script from the product's `bin` folder.
+To start the service grid, simply run the `gs-agent` script from XAP `GS_HOME\bin` folder.

 {% inittab%}
 {% tabcontent Unix %}